Choosing Your Foods

-In order to first determine sucrose tolerance levels, it may be necessary to remove all starches from a patient’s diet.
-Sucrose, a carbohydrate, is typically “table sugar” or “white sugar,” and can be added to many foods.
-There are other forms of sucrose, and sucrose is also found naturally in some foods.
-Sucrose digestion is a problem for most CSID patients.
-Sucrose tolerance levels may be determined by introducing increasing amounts of sugar-containing foods slowly, with Sucraid® (sacrosidase) Oral Solution to limit symptoms.
+To first determine your sucrose tolerance levels, it may be necessary to remove all starches from your diet.
+Sucrose, a carbohydrate, is typically table sugar or white sugar, which can be an additive in many prepared foods.
+There are additional forms of sucrose, and sucrose also occurs naturally in some foods.
+Sucrose digestion is a problem for most individuals with CSID.
+Sucrose tolerance levels may be determined by introducing increasing amounts of sugar-containing foods slowly, combined with Sucraid® (sacrosidase) Oral Solution to help limit gastrointestinal symptoms.

 |Fruits Tolerated by|